MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * Regulatory restrictions
 * If using an organisation, the fees for AWS services across each of the member accounts can be aggregated and, as such, paid for using a single payment method.
   * Aggregation is also applied for volume pricing, therefore the total cost across all accounts is likely to reduce when grouped within an organisation as the per-unit cost of services is reduced.
-    * e.g. If some service charges £2 for 0-10 units and £1 for 11-20 units, 2 accounts individually that used 10 units would be more expensive than an organisation containing these accounts as collectively they would enter the 11-20 unit category.
+    * e.g. If some service charges £2 for 0-10 units and £1 for 11-20 units, 2 accounts individually that used 10 units would be more expensive than an organisation containing these accounts as collectively they would enter the 11-20 unit category for half of their collective requests.
 * Accounts can be sub-divided further by grouping within *Organisational Units (OUs)*
-  * You can have as many OUs as you wish and OUs can contains other OUs.
+  * You can have as many OUs as you wish and OUs can contain other OUs.
   * The arrangement of OUs is completely up to whatever architecture is desired by the company and makes sense for their admin purposes.
   * e.g. a company may have a main OU encomparing everything, then several OUs within it for departments, and within each department OU it may have further OUs for individual projects, and the project OUs will contain multiple accounts representing each environment.
-* It is possible to restrict access to certain AWS services as the OU level using *Service Control Policies (SCPs)*
+* It is possible to restrict access to certain AWS services at the OU level using *Service Control Policies (SCPs)*
   * An SCP lists which IAM actions a user within an OU can or cannot use.
     * Not even the admin users within an account may access an action if the action is blacklisted in the SCP.
   * SCPs applied to the parent OU will cascade down to the child OUs.
-  * The master account in the root OU is unaffected by any SCP, it can do anything it wants at all times.
+  * The main account in the root OU is unaffected by any SCP, it can do anything it wants at all times.
   * SCPs can be especially helpful in applying a blanket ban within an account to services that are not compliant with some regulation that needs to be followed.
   * Deny policies take precedence over Allow policies, therefore, if an OU has inherited similar policies from its parents, one being a Deny and one being an Allow, the Deny will apply.
 * To migrate accounts from one OU to another, the account must first be removed from the OU to which it belongs, and then it must be invited to the new OU.
-  * If migration the master account within an OU, all member accounts must be migrated away from the OU first.
+  * If migrating the master account within an OU, all member accounts must be migrated away from the OU first.

 # User and Permission Management
 ## IAM (Identity and Access Management)
 * Global service - Settings span all regions
+* Manages who/what is allowed to perform which actions in an AWS account.

+### IAM Users
 * An AWS account is viewed/modified by users.
 IAM specifies these users and what permissions they hold.
 * An AWS account has a root user created when the account is set up.
 This user has unrestricted access to everything in the account and should generally only be used for creation of other, less privilidged, users.
 * Users can be grouped into some logical collection which share the same permissions.